Strategic Advisory & Relationship Building

 New engagements start with a direct conversation about what you are trying to do and where the gap and the opportunity are.

 Organizational clients are typically retained on a monthly basis.
 Project engagements have defined scopes and timelines.
 Individual advisory is billed by the hour, with a minimum commitment.
-In all cases the work is personal — one senior practitioner is accountable for every engagement, start to finish.
+In all cases the work is personal and practical and designed to get you working on your own toward where you want to go.

 We are consultants and connectors, but also players and coaches.
 We do not hand you a document and disappear.
 We are in it with you — making introductions, sitting in rooms, working the problem alongside you until the outcome is real.